caleb/broccoli-fast-browserify/README.md

 not detect changes through symlinks, which many broccoli plugins use under the hood.

 `broccoli-fast-browserify` does not depend on the `watchify` package, which uses filesystem change detection to determine when to rebuild.
 We don't need this functionality because broccoli does that for us!
-Instead, this plugin borrows the caching logic from `watchify` and adapt it to be more suitable for broccoli.
+Instead, this plugin borrows the caching logic from `watchify` and adapts it to be more suitable for broccoli.

 ## Installation